-Either way, your Kilimanjaro climb is likely to be one of the most memorable and satisfying challenges that you’re likely to take.
+Whether you choose a VIP or standard tour package, your Kilimanjaro climb is likely to be one of the most memorable and satisfying challenges that you’re likely to take.

 For more information about how to prepare for a trip to Kilimanjaro, be sure to check out our Climb Kilimanjaro Experience page.